nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 ### Unexpected Internal Server Errors ###

-{% include tip.html content="When the error is unexpected and the server can't be more specific on the exact nature of the problem then the following `INTERNAL_SERVER_ERROR` SHALL be used to return debug details." %}
+When the error is unexpected and the server can't be more specific on the exact nature of the problem then the following `INTERNAL_SERVER_ERROR` SHALL be used to return debug details.

 | HTTP Code | Error Code | Description |
 | --------- | ---------- | ----------- |